drycc/workflow/src/quickstart/provider/gke/boot.md

 # Booting Kubernetes on Google Container Engine

-Google Container Engine (GKE) is a managed Kubernetes environment which is great for hosting Deis Workflow.
+Google Container Engine (GKE) is a managed Kubernetes environment which is great for hosting Drycc Workflow.
 Google Container Engine manages the Kubernetes master and you pay for the compute nodes.
 Clusters smaller than five nodes are charged only for the compute.
 Clusters six nodes are larger cost $0.15/hour per cluster.

 If you do not already have a Google Cloud account, you can start a trial with $300 of free credit [here](https://goo.gl/ysYyZK).
 After completing sign up, you must add your billing information.